Police find body of third person lost in Australian outback

-The remains of a woman believed to be Claire Hockridge were discovered 23 miles south of Stuarts Well, Northern Territory on Wednesday, Pauline Vicary, Superintendent of Alice Springs Police Division told a press conference.
+The remains of a woman believed to be Claire Hockridge were discovered 23 miles south of Stuarts Well, in the Northern Territory, Pauline Vicary, Superintendent of Alice Springs Police Division told a press conference.

 The trio was stranded after their vehicle became bogged in a riverbed.
 After a week of staying close to their car and waiting for discovery, Tran and Hockridge set off on foot to find shelter and water, while McBeath-Riley stayed near the vehicle with their dog, Raya, she told reporters in a press conference after her rescue.